yongjiesha/yongjiesha.github.io/_researchprojects/social risk screening in safety net clinics.md

 title: "Social Needs Screening in Safety Net Clinics"
 collection: researchprojects
 permalink: /researchprojects/sdoh
-excerpt: 'This is an ongoing project.
-Click the link for more information.
-If you have experience with reporting or collecting social determinants of health information in safety net clinics, I would also like to hear from you.
-Check out how you can participate!'
+excerpt: 'This is an ongoing effort to understand how we can design technologies to assist in social needs screening.
+If you have experience with reporting or collecting social determinants of health information in safety net clinics, I would like to hear from you!
+Check out the link for more information.'
 ---
 This study aims to conduct in-depth interviews with patients, providers, and clinical social workers or staff members in safety net clinics to understand their needs and challenges in reporting, collecting, and using social determinants of health data in clinical settings.
 I am actively recruiting patients and clinicians for an online 60-90 mins interview.